 Offering employees options and time to develop skills helps meet their needs for autonomy and mastery.

-recognising people during and after their training improves the employee experience and reinforces the value of new skills.
+Recognising people during and after their training improves the employee experience and reinforces the value of new skills.

 Cooperative Skill Building Sources